-• The Audit and Standards Committee receives reports with regards to the internal control framework.
+- Internal Audit undertakes reviews of systems that comprise the internal control and governance framework, it provides assurance and where necessary makes recommendations for improvement. - The Audit and Standards Committee receives reports with regards to the internal control framework.
 In addition quarterly reports are presented in respect of the progress and completion of the audit plan and the implementation of outstanding recommendations.